AnubhavKotiyal1/Movies-Data-Analysis/README.md

 # Python-Project-1
 # Movie IMDB Dataset

 This dataset contains information about movies from IMDB.
-It includes details such as title, year of release, genre, rating, and more.
+It includes details such as title, year of release, cast, ,actor, genre, rating, and more.

 ## Data Description